 The average GRE General Test scores of incoming students enrolled for the last three years were:

 The Test of English as a Foreign Language (TOEFLiBT)

 All international applicants (except those noted below) are required to submit a valid TOEFLiBT score to demonstrate spoken English proficiency.
+The IELTS test is no longer accepted.
 The scores noted below meet the UW language requirement for international teaching assistants: